Simrayz/rust_web/README.md

-# Rust Projects
+# Rust Web Projects

-This repository is a monorepo that contains multiple rust projects used for learning and testing out new technologies.
+This repository is a monorepo that contains multiple rust web projects used for learning and testing out new technologies.

 ## Project listing